storyprotocol/documentation/docs/Introduction/ai-agents-on-story/implementing-the-atcpip-whitepaper.md

   </Card>
 </Cards>

-Theoretically, an agent could use these tools to seamlessly generate IP, negotiate usage terms for that IP, and register it and license it out for commercial use to users on Story.
+Theoretically, an agent could use these tools to seamlessly generate IP, negotiate usage terms for that IP, and register it and license it out for commercial use to users on Story. **Coming soon! (like... tomorrow!)**

 ### What is MCP?